-Will my timber posts rot or be prone to attack by termites if supported by TuffBlocks?
+Will my lumber posts rot or be prone to attack by termites if supported by TuffBlocks?

-No. As TuffBlocks support the structure well above the soil line and the blocks themselves wick moisture away from the timber there is no reason for the timber to rot or for termites to attack the posts.
+No. As TuffBlocks support the structure well above the soil line and the blocks themselves wick moisture away from the lumber there is no reason for the lumber to rot or for termites to attack the posts.

 Are TuffBlocks UV resistant?